bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'xwheel_pan'``, ``'ywheel_pan'``
 * icon: |wheel_pan_icon|

-The wheel pan tool will translate the plot window along the specified dimension without changing the window's aspect ratio.
-The tool will respect any min and max values and ranges, preventing panning beyond these values.
+The wheel pan tool translates the plot window along a specified dimension without changing the window's aspect ratio.
+It will respect any min and max values and ranges, preventing panning beyond these values.

 .. _userguide_tools_actions: